matt7salomon/matt7salomon.github.io/README.md

 # About
 I am a principal data scientist that specializes in prototyping analytical solutions at scale on big data.
+Currently, my day to day work goes with writing python, sql, and spark code, leading teams, and developing strategy.
 I have experience with:

 LLMs • Fine-tuning • Generative AI • Transformers • Machine learning • time series analysis • predictive analytics • deep learning • Natural language processing • large language models • dashboards and visualizations